-Most of the time a child this age can still have baby teeth present.
-While at this early age, orthodontic treatment may not be necessary, but vigilant examination can anticipate the most advantageous time to begin treatment.
+Most of the time, a child at this age can still have baby teeth present.
+While orthodontic treatment may not be necessary at this early age, vigilant examination can anticipate the most advantageous time to begin treatment.

 Benefits of early orthodontic evaluation

 Early evaluation provides both timely detection of problems and greater opportunity for more effective treatment.
-Prudent intervention guides growth and development as the child grows, which can help to prevent serious problems later.
+Prudent intervention guides growth and development as the child grows, helping to prevent serious problems later.
 When orthodontic intervention is not necessary, an orthodontist can carefully monitor growth and development and begin treatment when it is ideal.

 Why is age 7 considered the optimal time?

 By the age of 7, the first adult molars erupt, establishing the back bite.
 During this time, our orthodontists can evaluate front-to-back and side-to-side tooth relationships.
-For example, the presence of erupting incisors can indicate possible overbite, open bite, crowding or gummy smiles.
-Timely screening increases the chances for an incredible smile.
+For example, the presence of erupting incisors can indicate possible overbite, open bite, crowding, or gummy smiles.
+Timely screening increases the chances of an incredible smile.